ShadowGear-SL/vscode-lsl-fs/README.md

-# lsl-FS README
+# LSL-FS README

-Basic snippets and syntax for LSL and Firestorm enabled features.
+Provides basic snippets and syntax for LSL and Firestorm enabled features.

 ## Features